caprice-j/ggbash/README.md

 ggbash is a higher-level language for [ggplot2](https://github.com/tidyverse/ggplot2) and provides a simpler syntax to write ggplot2 objects.

-The goal of ggbash is to make ggplot2 more comfortable to write for every ggplot2 user.
+The goal of ggbash is to make ggplot2 more comfortable to write for every user, from beginners to professionals.

-ggbash features a strong partial match for experienced ggplot2 users and helpful error messages for beginners.
-It also features handy builtin commands such as `copy` or `png`.
+ggbash features a strong partial match, helpful error messages, and handy builtin commands such as `copy` or `png`.

 Usage
 -----